FanZixian/Integrating-Singular-Spectrum-Analysis-with-Deep-Learning-Algorithms-for-Australia-Stocks-Forecast/README.md

 The formal sequence of running the program is:
 1. Make sure you have all the repositories as mentioned in the `data_directory_structure.txt` file, otherwise some of the code cannot find the existing paths.
 2. Run the `Stock Generator.ipynb` to generate the stocks and seperate them into different groups.
 3. Run the `Tune_Set_Generation_9995.ipynb` and `Tune_Set_Generation_9995.ipynb` to generate the train and test sets of the stocks with the application of SSA algorithm to them.
 Note that the `print` and `plot`  functions are commented out to prevent it from providing too many messages that can potentially break the jupyter notebook.
-4.
+Each of the file could take quite long time according to Computer's CPU (The reimplementation of the research takes more than 2.5 hours each).
+4. Run the `CNN.ipynb` file to provide the prediction results of CNN model, which are stored in the `Data/Prediction/CNN` repo.
+5.